TIPS ON BACKPACKING IN SOUTHEAST ASIA:

 When is the Best Time to Go

-Take note of the climate of each country below, I also suggest this website for more information about the weather per city in every country.
+Take note of the climate of each country below, I highly suggest you read my best time to travel to Southeast Asia post for more information about the weather, peak season, and festivals in every country.

 - the best time to go to Brunei is between January to April with less rain